spacetelescope/synphot_refactor/docs/index.rst

 For detailed documentation, see :ref:`synphot_using`.

-In the examples below, you will notice that most models are from `synphot.models`, not `astropy.modeling.models`, because the models in ``synphot`` have extra things like ``sampleset`` that are not (yet) available in Astropy.
-Despite this, some models like `~astropy.modeling.models.Const1D` does not need the extra things to work, so they can be used directly.
+In the examples below, you will notice that most models are from `synphot.models`, not ``astropy.modeling.models``, because the models in ``synphot`` have extra things like ``sampleset`` that are not (yet) available in Astropy.
+Despite this, some models like `~astropy.modeling.functional_models.Const1D` does not need the extra things to work, so they can be used directly.
 When in doubt, see if a model is in `synphot.models` first before using Astropy's.

 .. plot::
     :include-source: